bus710/electronjs-and-p5js/README.md

 * SJ Kim
 * bus710@gmail.com

+## Index

+TBD...

 ## Get Node.js

-Node is the framework we have to use and I would like to try the current version.
+Node is the framework we have to use and I would like to try the current version (10 as of 2018/09).
 - https://nodejs.org/en/download/current/
 - After downloading, just run the executable.